Salar, Murshidabad: Area overview

 The area shown in the map alongside, covering Berhampore and Kandi subdivisions, is spread across both the natural physiographic regions of the district, Rarh and Bagri.
 The headquarters of Murshidabad district, Berhampore, is in this area.
 The ruins of Karnasubarna, the capital of Shashanka, the first important king of ancient Bengal who ruled in the 7th century, is located 9.6 km south-west of Berhampore.
 The entire area is overwhelmingly rural with over 80% of the population living in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Salar had a total population of 42,594, of which 22,600 (53%) were males and 19,994 (47%) were females.
 Population in the age range 0–6 years was 11,095.
 The total number of literate persons in Salar was 31,499 (79.10% of the population over 6 years).
 Muslim population is more than Hindu population.

 Civic administration

 Police station

 Salar Police Station has jurisdiction over Bharatpur II CD Block.

-Railway station

-Salar Railway Station is controlled by Katwa GRP.